 Spellings will be uploaded to Google classroom on a Friday.
 Children should practise these throughout the week ready for their spelling test on the following Friday.

 Homework will be uploaded to Google classroom on a Friday and should be completed and returned to school by the following Wednesday at the latest.
 Homework will alternate between a maths or English task each week and will be linked to the unit of work children are covering in class.

 Our PE days are Wednesday and Friday.
 Please ensure that your child comes into school wearing their PE kits as they have done last year.
+We will be swimminbg on Fridays now, so the children will need their swimming costume/trunks, towel and a bag.
 The children will continue their swimming lessons each Friday.